JunkiOkazaki/EmployeesMaster/README.md

 - Accountants
 - Department managers

-Visit the [demo page](https://dev.jokazaki.biz:8443/employees-list.php) to test out the featture.
+Visit the [demo page](https://dev.jokazaki.biz:8443/employees-list.php) to test out the feature.
 If you are interested in using EmployeesMaster detailed document is available at [DOCS.](https://dev.jokazaki.biz:8443/employees-master-manual.php)